vzahorui/vzahorui.github.io/_posts/2019-11-02-eigenvectors-and-eigenvalues.md

 ---
 layout: single
 title: "Eigenvectors and eigenvalues"
 description: "Explaining eigenvectors and eigenvalues"
 category: "Linear Algebra"
-tags: vector identity-matrix determinant matrix matrix-diagonalization
+tags: vector identity-matrix determinant matrix matrix-diagonalization column-space basis PCA principal-component-analysis SVD singular-value-decomposition
-date: 2019-11-02
+date: 2020-07-26
 ---

-Eigenvectors and eigenvalues are heavily used in dimension reduction and finding principle components.
+In machine learning eigenvectors and eigenvalues is one of the heavily used concepts, which among other things is fundamental for dimension reduction and finding principal components.

+Let's recall that matrices represent linear transformations and their columns are just vectors of some specific length pointing in certain directions.
+Performing matrix vector multiplication results in a scaled linear combination of the vectors of a matrix, and the set of all possible combinations spanning the vector space is called column space of a matrix.

+A matrix usually has eigenvectors - such special vectors which by multiplying with the matrix do not change their direction.
+These vectors belong to the lines in space, around which the whole matrix column space spans, so they serve as some sort of axes.
+Eigenvectors may be only stretched or shrunk reflecting the volume of a linear transformation, and the factor by which an eigenvector is scaled is called eigenvalue.
+Representing matrix through eigenvectors and eigenvalues makes the whole linear transformation easier to understand because in this case it becomes just scaling by factor of eigenvalues along principal direction (eigenvectors).

 Essentially, eigenvectors are such special cases of vectors which by multiplying with a square matrix result into their own scaled version:

 &nbsp;&nbsp;&nbsp;&nbsp;
-$M \cdot x = \lambda \cdot v$,<br>
+$M \cdot v = \lambda \cdot v$

 where $v$ is the eigenvector, $\lambda$ is the eigenvalue and $M$ is some square matrix.

-The direction of the eigenvector is not changing after performing transformation on it.
-In fact, eigenvectors just form a basis for particular matrix, which may only be scaled if the matrix is multiplied by this vector.
-In other words, scaling is all that matrix does for their own basis vectors - that is eigenvectors.
+It is worth mentioning that not all matrices have eigenvectors.
+For example if all that a matrix represents is just 2-dimensional clockwise rotation then there will be no vector which will still be pointing into the same direction after applying matrix transformation to it.

 ## Calculation

 Let's rewrite the equation above: